pulumi/docs/pulumi-hugo/themes/default/content/docs/support/faq.md

 ---
 title: Frequently Asked Questions (FAQ)
-meta_desc: A collection of Frequently Asked Questions (FAQ) about Pulumi, including topics like secrets management, Pulumi Service, and more.
+meta_desc: A collection of Frequently Asked Questions (FAQ) about Pulumi, including topics like secrets management, Pulumi Cloud, and more.
 menu:
   support:
     weight: 2